 Psalm 42.5, 11 (KJV)

 The Psalmist is sharing his woes and it’s suggested that his spiritual depression is due to not being able to gather with others in the public worship of God (vv.2-4).
-How interesting, that not meeting with other believers to worship God has led the Psalmist to a place of spiritual depression, a place where he feels that his soul is downcast, that his very being is feeling blue.
+How interesting: not meeting with other believers to worship God has led the Psalmist to a place of spiritual depression, a place where he feels that his soul is downcast, and that his very being is feeling blue.